flathub/flathub/README.md

 ## Beeper Flatpak Wrapper
-This is an unofficial flatpak wrapper for Beeper (yuh huh)
+This is an unofficial flatpak wrapper for Beeper (This package is not affiliated to Beeper Team)

 something something professionalism